A Similarity Measure for Comparing Conversational Dynamics: Introduction

 \section{Introduction}

-In a conversation, individual utterances combine to form interactional patterns, such as exchange structures (e.g., brief exchanges vs. extended back-and-forth), changes in tone (e.g., from passive-aggressive to defusing), and conversational strategies (e.g., concessions or challenges).
-Each of these patterns contributes to shaping the conversation's overall \textit{dynamics}, and none of them alone is sufficient to characterize it \cite{hua_how_2024}.
+In a conversation, individual utterances combine to form interactional patterns, such as changes in tone (e.g., from passive-aggressive to defusing), conversational strategies (e.g., analogies, concessions, or challenges), and interaction sequences (e.g., extended back-and-forth vs. one-sided rants).
+Each of these patterns contributes to shaping the conversation's overall \textit{dynamics}, but none of them alone is sufficient to characterize it \cite{tannen_conversational_2005,hua_how_2024}.

 These emerging conversational dynamics are closely tied to the perceived quality of the conversation and its outcome \cite[inter alia]{stasi_zooming_2023, dcosta_what_2024, liao_conversational_2023}.
 As such, a measure comparing conversations with respect to their overall dynamics can enhance our ability to analyze human-human and human-AI conversational data.
 For example, it can be used to group conversations according to their dynamics and distinguish those that are likely to lead to positive outcomes.
 This type of analysis could enable a more holistic evaluation of conversational agents, one that goes beyond optimizing for the quality of each response to encourage overall dynamics that are desirable.